Greedy Williams: Cleveland Browns

 Williams was drafted by the Cleveland Browns in the second round (46th overall) of the 2019 NFL Draft.

 After suffering a nerve injury in his shoulder during training camp, Williams was placed on injured reserve on October 12, 2020.

 Williams was placed on injured reserve with a hamstring injury on September 9, 2022.
 He was activated on October 15, 2022.

 Philadelphia Eagles

-On March 16, 2023, the Philadelphia Eagles signed Williams to a one year contract.
+On March 16, 2023, the Philadelphia Eagles signed Williams to a one-year contract.
+He was released on August 19.

+San Antonio Brahmas

+On January 27, 2025, Williams signed with the San Antonio Brahmas of the United Football League (UFL).
+He was released on April 9, 2025.

 NFL career statistics

 Personal life

 Williams was nicknamed "Greedy" by his aunt, who called him "Greedy-Deedee" after babysitting him as an infant.
 His mother later took out the Deedee, and Williams adopted the name.
 In 2015, he told USA Today "I love [the nickname].
 They say it’s a great DB name.
 It helps to be greedy as a defensive back."

-His brother Rodarius Williams is an American football cornerback who was drafted by the New York Giants of the National Football League (NFL) as a sixth round pick (#201 overall) in the 2021 NFL Draft.
-Rodarius played college football at Oklahoma State.
+His brother Rodarius Williams is a cornerback who was selected by the NFL's New York Giants as a sixth round pick in the 2021 NFL draft.